just-oblivious/vindstyrka-docs/README.md

 This discrepancy can be explained by the way IKEA processes the data, instead of using the preprocessed data from the sensor IKEA opted to use the raw sensor output (including undocumented mystery data!) to compute the values for temperature, humidity and tVOC trend.

+The goal of this exercise is to come up with a correction curve that can be used to accurately post-process the SEN54 data.

 ## Sniffing

 VINDSTYRKA (`V`) sends the following commands to the SEN54 (`S`):